timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 152-ENERGY INDEPENDENCE AND SECURITY/SUBCHAPTER IX-SMART GRID/SUBCHAPTER IX-SMART GRID.md

 ### §17384.
 Smart grid technology research, development, and demonstration
 #### (a) Power grid digital information technology
-* The Secretary, in consultation with the Federal Energy Regulatory Commission and other appropriate agencies, electric utilities, the States, and other stakeholders, shall carry out a program—
+* The Secretary, in consultation with the Federal Energy Regulatory Commission and other appropriate agencies, electric utilities, the States, and other stakeholders, shall carry out a research, development, and demonstration program—

   * (1) to develop advanced techniques for measuring peak load reductions and energy-efficiency savings from smart metering, demand response, distributed generation, and electricity storage systems;